mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 #### 51:30

-**Question:** When you were lazy at your temple, your master, and talked about sleeping in on purpose.
+**Question:** When you were lazy at your temple, [...] and talked about sleeping in on purpose.
 [Is that like] rationalization, or that you’re preserving you body, ...

-**Katagiri Roshi:** *[Chuckles.]* Yes, that’s right.
+**Katagiri Roshi:** *[Chuckles.]* Well, yes, that’s right.
 Rationalization, emotional, *[he laughs,]* in many ways.
 That’s the reason there.

 **Questioner:** ... saving ourselves...

 **Katagiri Roshi:** Yes, that’s right.
 Protecting ourselves.
 In many ways, we protect ourselves, justify ourselves.
 That’s constantly coming up.

-So it’s very difficult to have application to ... certain circumstances based on peace and harmony.
+So it’s very difficult to have appropriate application to [such a circumstance] based on peace and harmony.
 It’s very difficult.

 **Questioner:** Is the fear of going overboard, is that still protecting yourself?

 **Katagiri Roshi:** “Overboard”?

 **Questioner:** Yeah.
-The fear of going overboard, like going too far, ...
-Is that still ...
+The fear of going overboard, like going too far, ... is that still ...

 **Katagiri Roshi:** Yes, still you are protecting yourself, *[he laughs,]* that’s why you feel “overboard,” something like that.
-If you do this, we always think, maybe people think something, criticizing me, saying such-and-such, et cetera.
-So always consciousnessly or unconsciousnessly we protect ourselves.
+If you do this, we always think, “maybe people think something criticizing me, saying such-and-such,” et cetera.
+So always consciously or unconsciousnessly we protect ourselves.
 So the *I* comes first.
-It very strongly comes.
+It really strongly comes.

 **Someone:** Are you saying, Hojo-san, that we don’t need to protect ourselves?

-**Katagiri Roshi:** That is already you protecting yourself. *[He laughs, and people laugh.]* So whatever you say, you know, “we don’t need to protect ourselves,” it is already you come first and look at this, and always discuss.
+**Katagiri Roshi:** That is already you protecting yourself. *[He laughs, and people laugh.]* So whatever you say, you know – “we don’t need to protect ourselves” – it is already you come first and look at this and always discuss.
 You come first, and then you say, “I need to protect” or “I don’t need to protect.”

-Beyond this, you are protecting, anyway, constantly.
+Beyond this, anyway, you are protecting, constantly.

 **Someone:** Hojo-san?
 Is that what you mean by *[inaudible]*?
 The same as *[inaudible]*?